EARLYJAS

 Blues Hall of Fame as one of the "Classics of Blues Literature."

-under the tutelage of George Lewis, and later taking up banjo and washboard, both
+the tutelage of George Lewis, and later taking up banjo and washboard, both of

-of which he plays on this recording.
-The other musicians are well-known in the
+which he plays on this recording.
+The other musicians are well-known in the San

-San Francisco Bay Area, several of them leading bands at one time or another.
+Francisco Bay Area, several of them leading bands at one time or another.
+Charters

-Charters decided to get them all together for a recording session, hoping to interest
+decided to get them all together for a recording session, hoping to interest one of the

-one of the major labels in an LP, but no luck there.
-So the tapes languished for
+major labels in an LP, but no luck there.
+So the tapes languished for these fifty-odd

-Clarence Williams groups.
-It might be that the tune on the third track
+Williams groups.
+It might be that the tune on the third track (“Unidentified”) was

-(“Unidentified”) was also recorded by Williams, but since I don’t have the complete
+also recorded by Williams, but since I don’t have the complete Williams recorded

-(Whatever its provenance, if you can name it and send Ted Shafer of Merry Makers
+provenance, if you can name it and send Ted Shafer of Merry Makers Record

-Record Company a note with the title, he will, he says on the tray insert, refund
+Company a note with the title, he will, he says on the tray insert, refund your

-your purchase price.
-As of the time of writing, no one has come forward with the
+purchase price.
+As of the time of writing, no one has come forward with the name

-name of the tune.)
-A glance at the tune list shows that, other than perhaps Breeze,
+of the tune.)
+A glance at the tune list shows that, other than perhaps Breeze, these

 As the CD’s title (as well as the name of the group, which echoes the “Clarence